cmu-delphi/delphi-epidata/docs/api/covidcast-signals/safegraph.md

 available from the [US Census Bureau: North American Industry Classification System](https://www.census.gov/eos/www/naics/index.html).

+### Limitation
+The number of POIs coded as bars is much smaller than the number of POIs coded as restaurants.
+There is no bar visits data provided in SafeGraph's Weekly Patterns data for Alaska, Delaware, Maine, North Dakota, New Hampshire, South Dakota, Vermont, West Virginia, Wyoming consistently.
+For certain dates, bar visits data is also missing for District of Columbia, Idaho and Washington.
+Restaurant visits data is available for all of the states, District of Columbia and Puerto Rico.

 ### Lag

 SafeGraph provides newly updated data for the previous week every Wednesday,